Catholic Church in Bosnia and Herzegovina: Under communism

-The ideological conflict between Christianity and Marxist philosophy in Bosnia and Herzegovina during the Second World War and the era of communist Yugoslavia hardened into confrontation between the communist movement and the Catholic Church.
-Under the direction of the Yugoslav Communist Party, 184 clergy were killed during and after the war, including 136 priests, 39 seminarians and four brothers; five priests died in communist prisons.
+The ideological conflict between Christianity and Marxist philosophy in Bosnia and Herzegovina during the Second World War and the era of communist Yugoslavia hardened into a confrontation between the communist movement and the Catholic Church.
+Under the direction of the Yugoslav Communist Party, 184 priests were killed during and after the war, including 136 priests, 39 seminarians and four brothers; five priests died in communist prisons.
 Worst affected were the Franciscan provinces of Herzegovina and Bosna Srebrena, whose 121 friars were killed.
 During the February 1945 Partisan capture of Mostar and Široki Brijeg, 30 friars from the convent in Široki Brijeg (including 12 professors and the principal of a Franciscan grammar school) were killed.

 Persecution of priests, laity and the church became organized after the war, with books published linking the Catholic Church with the fascist Ustaše regime and the Western powers, to justify the persecution.
 The communists ignored the collaboration of 75 Catholic priests with the Yugoslav Partisans.